jmesserli/vros/README.md

 ### Stamp

 The stamps of one day are aggregated in a hash.
-The key follows the schema "stamps:yyyymmdd".
+The key follows the schema "stamps:yyyy-mm-dd".

 One stamp is represented by a key / value pair, where the key is the cards serial number and the value is a comma-separated string of times